-72. The British Overseas Territories Act 2002 made the previously known "dependent" territories as British Overseas Territories.
+The British Overseas Territories Act 2002 made the previously known "dependent" territories as British Overseas Territories.
 A further change took place on 21st May 2002.
 If a person was a British Overseas Territories citizen (except by virtue of a connection only with the Sovereign Base Areas of Akrotiri and Dhekelia), immediately before 21st May 2002, they automatically became a British citizen on that date.
-They may also be a British citizen if they were born on or after 21st May 2002 in a British Overseas Territory to a parent who is a British citizen.
+They may also be a British citizen if they were born on or after 21st May 2002 in a British Overseas Territory or born outside a British Overseas Territory to a parent who is a British citizen.